How to Fix a Crossbite

 Posterior Crossbites occur when the back upper teeth sit inside the lower teeth.
 This type of crossbite can often be overlooked, as the affected teeth are further towards the back of the mouth.

-Anterior crossbites are when the lower front teeth overlap the upper front teeth.
+Anterior Crossbites are when the lower front teeth overlap the upper front teeth.
 Anterior crossbites are also widely known as underbites.

 What Causes a Crossbite?